jengalas/bwaf-bbw/about/boardandstaff.md

     title_role: Secretary
     image: "/v1618329835/191218-Sibilia_Kirsten-7042_2019-12-20_12_54_18_qp8tam.jpg"
     description: |-
-      Kirsten Sibilia is a vocal advocate for the value of design and the need for social justice.
-She is the Managing Principal at Dattner Architects, she focuses on the firm’s health and vitality.
+      Kirsten Sibilia is a vocal advocate for the value of design.
+As managing partner, she is focused on the firm’s health and vitality.
 Her design training and entrepreneurial spirit have allowed her to approach the business side of the practice as a design project; with each initiative, she reflects the firm’s commitment to improving public life, through the creation of resilient and sustainable urban density.
+      Kirsten joined BWAF in 2017,  is on the board of Habitat for Humanity of New York City & Westchester and the New York Building Foundation and served on the Architectural Review Board for over a decade while a resident of Hastings-on-Hudson.
+She recently moved back to Brooklyn.
-      Kirsten holds a Bachelor of Fine Arts from Parsons School of Design and a Bachelor of Arts from the New School.
+      She earned her Bachelor of Fine Arts from the New School’s Parson School of Design as well as a Bachelor of Arts from The New School’s Lang College.
   - title: Patricia Harris, Esq., LEED AP
     title_role: Treasurer
     image: "/v1610937223/PatriciaHarrisHeadshot-2-e1454609739415_rkq5sz.jpg"